So, do you really need a website?

 But why would you want to settle for fine when you’ve never had more latent potential? . . .Sure, you can be the rare business that makes it without a website, or you can be the business that makes it BIGGER because of one.

 Another thing to remember is that your competition is probably online.
 You can stand firm and perhaps do okay, but as Platt and Cooper ask, why?
 If you build a quality site and put some effort into making it an attractive resource, it could bring in more customers than you’d ever expect.

 Social Media and Online Listings

 Sure, more exposure helps.
-By all means, be in online listings, especially industry-specific directories.
+By all means, be in online listings, especially industry-specific directories and local directories (but don’t pay for extras unless you will clearly benefit).
 I encourage my clients to make the most of these options, getting on every credible free list.
-But remember, every one of these let’s you list your website — so why not have one?
+But remember, every one of these lets you list your website — so why not have one?
 An online consolidated listing cannot have the depth of information your own site has (and doesn’t help with the credibility issue at all, since often anyone can be listed there).

 Yes, you probably need social media.
 Depending on your business, you may do best on Facebook, LinkedIn, Pinterest, or Instagram — each one has a different focus, and some will be more suitable than others.
 But do that, if you choose to, in addition to having a website, not as a substitute.
 Not everyone cares for social media, and on some sites people won’t see your page unless they also have an account.

 And remember, your social media sites do not belong to you.
 You are at the mercy of the provider.
 Your site could be taken down or disabled at any time.

 When you promote your Facebook page, you are promoting Facebook, not your company.
 When you promote your website, it’s all about you, and you have control.
 On social media, your competitor’s ad could very well be shown to your visitors — and they have a variety of distractions beckoning them away.

 You also surrender substantial rights to your content.
 They may be miserable reading, but do look at the terms of service.